duodev95/resumecreator/README.md

 Resumecreator
-It is a Python based CRUD application.
-It can  make resume in seconds .
+It is a CRUD based application.
+It can be used to make resumes in seconds .
-Suitable for all kinds of job-seekers.